US Open: Wawrinka upsets Djokovic for title

 This after saving a match point against Dan Evans in the third round.
 How Djokovic must have wished Evans completed the job.

+"In the decisive moment, he was the better player, he was tougher mentally, he knew what to do and I was just unlucky in some moments," said Djokovic.
+"That's it.
+A few points decide a winner at this level."

 Wawrinka refuses to be featured in any "Big Five;" he feels the other four are much more consistent.
-Indeed he sometimes suffers baffling losses, but the deeper the Swiss progresses at events, the more dangerous he becomes: He has won his last 11 finals.
+Indeed he sometimes suffers baffling losses, but the deeper he progresses at events, the more dangerous he becomes: He has won his last 11 finals.

 Djokovic benefited from unprecedented luck at this US Open -- three of his opponents either retired or withdrew before the semifinals -- but perhaps it still wasn't enough to mend an array of injuries.
 Or, did he not play enough tennis?